Japhethca/More-recipe/README.md

 [More-recipe (API docs)](https://morerecipe.docs.apiary.io/#)

 ## Liecense
-This project is licensed under MIT License
+This project is licensed under MIT License, See LICENCE for more info.